CelliesProjects/aquacontrol32/README.md

 #### Known issues:

+1. The isr for the touch library is not placed in IRAM memory which can cause a sporadic reboot with a `Guru Meditation Error: Core 1 panic'ed (Cache disabled but cached memory region accessed)` error.
+<br>Until this is resolved in [PaulStoffregen's library](https://PaulStoffregen/XPT2046_Touchscreen) use [my fork with the fix](https://github.com/CelliesProjects/XPT2046_Touchscreen).

-Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.
+2. Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.

 #### The test hardware: